Xenonwizard/bus-tracker-telebot/README.md

 - ✅ Cloud-compatible via webhook
 - ✅ Local or containerized development
 - ✅ Some Keynote reminders for BUS IC
-- ✅ Re-edit your bus details
+- ✅ Re-edit your bus plate and pax

 ---